 - Work the dough hard to ensure al dente pasta – I used to hate homemade egg pasta because I thought they were intrinsically soggy – turns out not a lot of people (even restaurants) have the proper skills.

-- We learnt how to be creative with our pasta, a number of ways to wrap tortellini and make colourful pasta dough to come up with stripey raviolis.
+- We learnt how to be creative with our pasta, a number of ways to wrap tortellini and make colourful pasta dough to come up with stripy raviolis.

-I had already fell in love with Red Feather Inn before the cooking class even begun.
+I had already fell in love with Red Feather Inn before the cooking class begun.
 The decor, ambience and surroundings of this place is beautifully surreal.
-It was a very natural environment with a fairy tale old fashioned vibe (well the foundations of the buildings here do date back to centuries ago).
+It was a very natural environment with a fairy tale old-fashioned vibe.
+The foundations of the buildings here do date back to centuries ago.
 It’s no wonder they host about 25 weddings per year here!